alexkuchar/js-course/README.md

 # Hello, World.
----

-This repository will only be used to my Journy of learning JS.
+This repository is simply being used for me to remember and take notes while learning JS.